 During the past two years, our staff has implemented the seven principles of this leadership development model.
 The seven C's listed below are a foundation for the work we do on a daily basis.
 At the core of these principles lies belief in people—belief that, when given the opportunity to give back to their community, people will give in more significant ways than they ever imagined; that when meeting others from different walks of life, people will build relationships and make connections in ways they had not envisioned; and that when people work together, they work for the betterment of the group and not for personal gain.

-Citizenship: Occurs when you become responsibly connected to the community and society in which you reside by actively working toward change to benefit others through care, service, social responsibility, and community involvement.
+Citizenship: Occurs when you become responsibly connected to your community and society by actively working towards change to benefit others through care, service, social responsibility and community involvement.

 Collaboration: Multiplies a group's effort through collective contributions, capitalizing on the diversity and strengths of the relationships and interconnections of individuals involved in the change process.
-Collaboration assumes that a group is working toward a common purpose, with mutually beneficial goals, and serves to generate creative solutions as a result of group diversity, requiring participants to share authority, responsibility, and accountability for its success.
+Collaboration assumes that a group is working toward a common purpose with mutually beneficial goals.
+It serves to generate creative solutions as a result of group diversity, requiring participants to share authority, responsibility and accountability for its success.

-Congruence: Requires that you identify personal values, beliefs, attitudes, and emotions and consistently with those values, beliefs, attitudes, and emotions.
-A congruent individual is genuine and honest and "walks the talk."
+Congruence: Requires that you identify personal values, beliefs, attitudes and emotions and consistently act in accordance with those values, beliefs, attitudes and emotions.
+A congruent individual is genuine, honest and "walks the talk."